Astounding-GM-tools/astounding-cards/src/lib/themes/THEMING.md

 ├── styles/
 │   ├── properties.css    # Base property declarations
 │   ├── index.css        # Imports and organization
-│   ├── classic.css      # Default theme (no overrides)
+│   ├── classic.css      # Default theme
-│   ├── manuscript.css   # Manuscript theme overrides
+│   ├── scriptorum.css   # Manuscript theme
+│   ├── cordial.css      # Elegant theme
+│   ├── cyberdeck.css    # Tech theme
-│   └── ...             # Other theme files
+│   └── ...             # Future themes
 └── THEMING.md          # This documentation
 ```

 ## Core Concepts

-1. **Property Declarations**: All theme variables are declared in `properties.css` using `@property`.
-This provides:
+1. **Property Declarations**:
+   - All theme variables MUST be declared in `properties.css` using `@property`
-   - Type safety
+   - Never declare new variables in theme files
-   - Default values (Classic theme)
+   - Always use existing variables or hardcode values
-   - Proper inheritance
-   - Transition support
+   - Ask before adding new variables to properties.css

 2. **Classic Theme as Default**:
    - The Classic theme uses the default values from `properties.css`
-   - No overrides needed in `classic.css`
+   - Minimal overrides in `classic.css`
    - Serves as the baseline for other themes

-3. **Minimal Overrides**:
+3. **Inheritance System**:
-   - Other themes should only override properties that differ from Classic
-   - Don't repeat properties that remain at default values
-   - Keep theme files focused and maintainable
+   - Variables inherit from their parent variables
+   - Example: `--flourish-content-opacity` inherits from `--flourish-opacity`
+   - Override only at the most specific level needed
+   - Don't create intermediary variables

+4. **Print-First Design**:
+   - All themes must work well in print
+   - Avoid partial opacities
+   - No shadows or effects
+   - Use solid colors
+   - White/transparent backgrounds only

 ## Theme Variables